Oracle Tutorial

 The pattern is a string to search for in the expression.
 The pattern includes the following wildcard characters:

-• % (percent) matches any string of zero or more character.
+• % (percent) matches any string of zero or more characters.

 • _ (underscore) matches any single character.